andrealeigh/testive_portfolio/README.md

 [School Home Page Wireframe](wireframes/school_home_page/index.html)

 This wireframe was intended as version 1 of the HTML/SCSS associated with Testive's new home page.
+It was an overhaul of the current home page and went through multiple pen/paper and high fidelity mockups.

 Additional notes: